cocos2d/cocos2d-x/docs/RELEASING_RULES.md

 * [Forum](http://discuss.cocos2d-x.org/)

+### Download package

+A download package must be available for each released version.
+The package shall include the source code of cocos2d-x, and the needed scripts to download and install the 3rd party binaries.

 ### Release Notes and Changelog

 **BEFORE** releasing a new version (either stable or unstable), the following documents must be updated: